 TAMS Summer Research Scholarships for 1st Year TAMS Students Entering Second Year of Study

-Pending the availability of funds, TAMS will award a significant number of Summer Research Scholarships to encourage your participation, under the guidance of a faculty mentor, in varied research environments.
-To qualify, you will be responsible for locating a professor who is willing to supervise either ongoing or new research this summer during the 10-week summer session (June 1-August 7).
-Then, such factors as GPA, intensity and length of past research, existing outcomes—for example, co-authorship or manuscripts under submission or preparation—will figure in our deliberations, as will TAMS disciplinary reports and other indicators of social maturity.
+Pending the availability of funds, TAMS will award a limited number of Summer Research Scholarships to encourage your participation, under the guidance of a faculty mentor, in varied research environments.
+To qualify, you will be responsible for locating a professor who is willing to supervise either ongoing or new research this summer during the 10-week summer session (June 6-August 7).
+Then, such factors as GPA (minimum of 3.2), intensity and length of past research, existing outcomes—for example, co-authorship or manuscripts under submission or preparation—will figure in our deliberations, as will TAMS disciplinary reports and other indicators of social maturity.
 If you are looking forward to your first research experience, that’s fine; you should still apply.

 There may be fewer scholarships than applicants.
 Students cannot expect TAMS to offer explanations that involve comparative assessment of other students’ credentials.
 Such policy is in accord with any number of selection processes, admission to TAMS itself being among those.

 These scholarships are, in the main, for first-year TAMS students who are heading into their second year at the Academy.
 In rare cases, and with compelling rationale, a TAMS scholarship may go to a graduating second-year student.

 Students may wonder, “Where do I look if I am not currently conducting research that will continue into the summer?”